haruki-nikaidou/sapphire-box/README.md

 + `astral-mask-encrypt` - a command line tool to encrypt and decrypt string using a key.
 + `astral-mask-storage` - a smart contract to store encrypted data on the blockchain.
-+ `astral-mask-ui` - a web application to manage encrypted data.
++ `astral-mask-dashboard` - a web application to manage encrypted data.